garybake/blog/content/2023_01_08_give-it-a-kick-and-see-what-falls-off.md

 Generate the site with all the changes.
 Add a new blog post and upload to the web host.
 If you are reading this then the test has passed.

-tldr, this page is just a test.
+tl;dr, this page is just a test.